niccokunzmann/niccokunzmann.github.io/essays/_posts/2017-03-27-call-for-hour-of-code.md

 **Please create an hour of code in your language for the sake of humanity's diversity of thinking in programming languages.**

-The train is arriving.
+Filled with children, the train is arriving.
 Hop on, do not miss it.

 ---